 (3) The total calculation for all executive officers and directors as a group does not include Mr. Weiss' and Dr. Rosenwald's warrants, which have not yet been exercised.
-The shares underlying the warrants are currently held by Fortress and are included in the 1,581,927 shares of common stock shown as held by Fortress.
+The shares underlying the warrants are currently held by Fortress and are included in the 2,096,278 shares of common stock shown as held by Fortress.

 (4) The address of Fortress Biotech is 1111 Kane Concourse, Suite 301, Bay Harbor Islands, FL 33154.
-Includes 100,000 shares of common stock underlying the warrants granted by Fortress to Mr. Weiss and Dr. Rosenwald.
+Includes 100,000 shares of common stock underlying the warrants granted by Fortress to Mr. Weiss and

-(5) Share ownership reported above is based on a Form 13G filed by Armistice Capital, LLC on February 14, 2023.
+- Dr. Rosenwald.
+Does not include 1,492,915 shares of common stock issuable to Fortress under the Founders Agreement that was mutually deferred until our Certificate has been amended to increase the number of authorized shares available for issuance thereunder. - (5) Share ownership reported above is based on a Form 13G filed by Armistice Capital, LLC on February 14, 2024.
 Armistice Capital, LLC holds certain warrants which are exercisable for shares of common stock of the Company.
 These warrants provide that the holder may not exercise the warrants to the extent such exercise would cause the holder, together with its affiliates, to beneficially own a number of common shares which would exceed 4.99% of the then-outstanding common shares following such exercise.
-Since Armistice Capital, LLC's ownership was above 4.99% as of April 17, 2023, no warrants were assumed exercised given the ownership limitations set forth above.
-The address of Armistice Capital, LLC is 510 Madison Avenue, 7th Floor, New York, New York 10022.
+Since Armistice Capital, LLC's ownership was above 4.99% as of March 19, 2024, no warrants were assumed exercised given the ownership limitations set forth above.
+The address of Armistice Capital, LLC is 510 Madison Avenue, 7 the Floor, New York, New York 10022.

-ommon Stock ally Owned
+Class A Common Stock Beneficially Owned

 Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percentage of Total Class A Common Stock

 Fortress Biotech, Inc. 700,000 100%

-The Company is authorized to issue 50,000,000 common shares with a par value of \$0.0001 per share, of which 700,000 shares are designated as "Class A common stock".
+The Company is authorized to issue 80,000,000 common shares with a par value of \$0.0001 per share, of which 700,000 shares are designated as "Class A common stock".
 Dividends are to be distributed pro-rata to the Class A and common stockholders.
 The holders of common stock are entitled to one vote per share of common stock held.
 The Class A common stockholders are entitled to a number of votes per share equal to 1.1 times a fraction the numerator of which is the sum of the shares of outstanding common stock and the denominator of which is the number of shares of Class A common stock.
 Accordingly, the holder of shares of Class A common stock will be able to control or significantly influence all matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combination transactions.
 Each share of Class A common stock is convertible, at the option of the holder thereof, into one fully paid and non-assessable share of common stock subject to adjustment for stock splits and combinations.

 All outstanding and issued Class A common stock is presently held by Fortress.
-As such, the following table shows information, as of April 17, 2023, concerning the aggregated beneficial ownership on an as-converted basis of Fortress, inclusive of both its common stock and Class A common stock:
+As such, the following table shows information, as of March 19, 2024, concerning the aggregated beneficial ownership on an as-converted basis of Fortress, inclusive of both its common stock and Class A common stock:

-cially Owned Assuming Common to Common Name and Address of Beneficial Owner (1) Amount and Nature of Beneficial Ownership Percentage of Total Common Stock Fortress Biotech, Inc. 2,281,927 (1) 14.6%(2)
+Common Stock Beneficially Owned Assuming Conversion of Class A Common to Common Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percentage of Total Common Stock Fortress Biotech, Inc. 2,796,278 (1) 7.8%(2)